kjackson67/kjm-golfpage/README.md

 # USER STORIES

-As a user, I want to be able to 'look up' local or national golf courses that I'd be interested to play.
+As a user, I want to be able to add any local or national golf courses that I'd be interested to play.
 As a user, I want to be able to look up a golf courses main score card information so that I can get an idea of the courses difficulty.
-As a user, I want to be able to add a golf course if it is not listed so that I can use it for future use.
+As a user, I want to be able to review a golf course if it is not listed so that I can use it for future use.
 As a user, I want to edit a golf course if the golf course has been changed or updated so that I can keep the course information accurate.

 # Stretch Goal\*